NukeMail

 Verdict

-Temp Mail wins on interface polish and mobile experience.
-If you primarily use disposable email on your phone, Temp Mail's dedicated apps are a clear advantage over Guerrilla Mail's unoptimized web interface.
+Temp Mail has a better interface and works better on mobile.
+If you use disposable email mostly on your phone, Temp Mail's dedicated apps give you a clear advantage over the unoptimized web interface you get with Guerrilla Mail.

-Guerrilla Mail wins if you need to send an email, which is a rare but sometimes critical need.
-It also offers custom inbox names, giving you slightly more control over your address appearance.
+Guerrilla Mail is the better choice if you need the ability to send an email because that is a rare but sometimes critical need.
+It also offers custom inbox names so you have slightly more control over how your address looks.

-Both services share a fundamental problem: their domains are on every major blocklist.
-If you are trying to sign up for a mainstream website, neither service is likely to work.
-NukeMail addresses this with fresh, regularly rotated domains that look like normal email addresses and pass most automated checks.
+Both services have a common problem because their domains are on every major blocklist.
+You'll find that neither service works if you're trying to sign up for a mainstream website.
+NukeMail fixes this with fresh and regularly rotated domains.
+These look like normal email addresses so they pass most automated checks.

-The longevity of both services is a double-edged sword.
-On one hand, they are proven and reliable — they have survived for nearly two decades and are unlikely to disappear overnight.
-On the other hand, their age means their domains are deeply entrenched in every blocklist.
-New services have a window of usability before their domains become widely known, which is an inherent advantage that veteran services cannot replicate.
+The long lifespan of these services is both good and bad.
+They are proven and reliable because they have survived for nearly two decades and aren't going anywhere soon.
+Their age is also a downside because their domains are firmly stuck on every blocklist.
+New services have a window of time where they actually work before their domains become common knowledge.
+That is a natural advantage that older services just can't match.